nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	source /usr/local/bin/virtualenvwrapper_lazy.sh

 To exit `less`, press "Q".

+### A note about virtual environments

+We recently learned that if you installed `virtualenv` before installing the Homebrew version of Python (and possibly even if you installed Python first), the virtual environments you create may use the OS X system version of Python.
+This is not cool because that version of Python is compiled without key features and libraries.

+To ensure you *always* are using your Homebrewed Python, always specify the `-p` flag when creating a virtual environment:

+    mkvirtualenv -p `which python` my_virtual_env_name

+This will make a virtual environment with the active Python version on your `PATH`.

 ## Chapter 3: Set up Node
 Finally, we'll install a tool called LESS that we use to write CSS, the language that styles websites.
 LESS is a built with Node, so we'll need to install that and NPM, Node's version of `pip` or Homebrew.